-Pipelines contain rules and can be connected to one or more streams, enabling fine-grained control of the processing applied to messages.
+Pipelines contain rules and can be connected to one or more streams, enabling fine-grained control over which processing steps are performed on a given type of message.

 Processing rules are simply conditions followed by a list of actions, and do not have control flow by themselves.
-Therefore, pipelines have one additional concept: stages.
+To control the order in which processing rules are applied, pipelines utilize stages.

-Think of stages as groups of conditions and actions which need to run in order.
+Stages are groups of conditions and actions which need to run in order.
+This is done by assigning a priority value.
 All stages with the same priority run at the same time across all connected pipelines.
 Stages provide the necessary control flow to decide whether or not to run the remaining stages in a pipeline.